-The telecoms industry has lagged behind other sectors in realising the importance of digital transformation.
-However, to avoid the most pressing industry challenges – slow growth, increasing competition from OTTs, low NPS scores, declining ARPU and rising churn – telcos must disrupt and reinvent themselves, and fast.
+The telecoms industry has lagged behind other sectors in realising the importance of digital transformation and creating a digital customer experience.
+However, to avoid the most pressing challenges in the telecom industry – slow growth, increasing competition from OTTs, low NPS scores, declining ARPU and rising churn – SPs must disrupt and reinvent themselves, and fast.

 Research revealed several keys to digital transformation success.
-Well-planned technology adoption, customer-centrism, application of innovation culture are just some of them.
-But in the telecom industry, the main differentiator is customer experience (CX).
+Well-planned technology adoption, customer-centrism, and application of innovation culture are just some of them.
+But in the telecom industry, the main differentiator is customer experience.

-Telcos have historically been oblivious to CX.
-They have competed primarily on the basis of coverage, value-added services (VAS) and price.
-However, due to the growing digitalisation and the use of mobile devices, customer expectations towards telecom service providers have changed.
+SPs have historically been oblivious to CX.
+They have competed primarily based on coverage, value-added services (VAS) and price.
+However, due to the growing digitalisation and the use of mobile devices, customer expectations toward telecom service providers have changed.

 Daily time spent with the internet on mobile devices

 As a result, customers expect the same level of experience from all apps and services they interact with, including their mobile service provider.
 And herein lies the problem for SPs.
 To achieve customer satisfaction, they need to start delivering a digital customer experience that’s aligned with the benchmarks set by those brands.
 It is not an easy task considering the resources and level of investment these Big Tech brands put towards their digital platforms.